-The Minelab GPX 4500 detector was released in the spring of 2008 and is currently still in production.
+The Minelab GPX 4500 detector was released in the spring of 2008, and discontinued in 2020.
 The Minelab series of pulse induction (PI) metal detectors starting with the SD 2000 are widely acknowledged as being some of the most powerful gold nugget prospecting detectors currently available.
 The GPX 5000 is the latest and most refined in the series but the GPX 4500 is only just a step behind it in features and performance.
 See Steve's Guide to Differences of Minelab SD, GP, & GPX for details.

 The GPX 4500 created a page in gold rush history by being singled out as the detector of choice in Africa for some time.
 Many large nugget finds were made there with the new GPX 4500 and starting around 2009 demand far exceeded supply as African prospectors were willing to pay any price to get what they believed was the only detector capable of possibly making them rich.
 Buyers in the U.S. drove prices far over retail due to extreme demand and these units were resold in Africa for prices well exceeding $10,000 per machine.
 This amazing demand was almost single-handedly responsible for driving Minelab sales and stock prices to all time highs.